shak/bankxplorers/content/english/_index.md

   - subtitle: "What we offer?"
     title: "Navigating the digital world safely and securely"
     description: "Scammers are getting smarter, but so are we!
-Learn how to protect your personal information, recognise phishing scams, and secure your accounts with smart practices.
-We’ll arm you with the tools you need to be a savvy digital banker!"
+Explore how passwords, personal information and online scams connect, and what it means to be one step ahead in online banking!"
     image: "images/features-03.png"

 # testimonials
 testimonials:
   enable: true
-  subtitle: "Our Testimonial"
+  subtitle: "Testimonials"
   title: "Don't take our word for it"
-  description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Morbi egestas <br> Werat viverra id et aliquet. vulputate egestas sollicitudin."
+  description: ""
   image_left: "images/testimonials-01.png"
   image_right: "images/testimonials-02.png"

   testimonials_quotes:
-    - quote: "I learned so much and now I know how to save money and use it correctly"
+    - quote: "The phishing email activity was really fun as some fake messages were tricky to spot"
       name: "D"
       designation: "Year 8"
       image: "images/user-img/4.jpg"